arthur0804/COMP-401/README.md

 Junit test for a3

 ## A5
-New implementations of pixels and pictures, including rebuilding to data in a cleaner pattern.
+New implementations of pixels and pictures, including rebuilding the programs in a cleaner framework.